GuillaumeDua/CppShelf/libs/ag/README.md

 ## Content

-All components that are part of the public interface are defined in the namespace `csl::ag`,
+All components that are part of the public interface are defined in the namespace `csl::ag`.
-except for nested-namespaces named `details`.

 In other words, the library provides **no guarantee** to any direct use of namespaces named with a pattern like `csl::ag::*::details::*`.